orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer.rst

 - **What are the future plans?**

-  The use of :ref:`Stone of Orthanc library <stone>` gives us a lot of flexibility to implement new advanced features, such as 3D rendering (MPR, reslicing, image fusion...) and DICOM-RT support.
+  The internal use of :ref:`Stone of Orthanc library <stone>` gives us a lot of flexibility to implement new advanced features, such as 3D rendering (MPR, reslicing, image fusion...), DICOM-RT support, creation of annotations/measurements...

   We are looking for :ref:`industrial sponsors <contributing>` to implement such new features in the Stone Web viewer.